dotnet/aspnetcore/README.md

 ## Opening in Visual Studio

 Prerequisites:
-- Visual Studio 2017 15.7 preview 1 (or newer) - [download](https://www.visualstudio.com/thank-you-downloading-visual-studio/?ch=pre&sku=Enterprise&rel=15)
+- Visual Studio 2017 15.7 latest preview - [download](https://www.visualstudio.com/thank-you-downloading-visual-studio/?ch=pre&sku=Enterprise&rel=15)

-We recommend getting the preview version of Visual Studio and updating it frequently.
+We recommend getting the latest preview version of Visual Studio and updating it frequently.
 The Blazor editing experience in Visual Studio depends on  new features of the Razor language tooling and will be updated frequently.